 While your customer provides their complete address for verification, typically only the numeric portion of the address is validated by the system.
 The house number and ZIP/postal code are matches to the database.
 This causes some confusion every time a customer inputs an number for an apartment or suite that is not related to the pincode/postal information.
 If the system can’t get an exact match, it reverts values that denotes at which phase the address verification failed.
 So further manual assistance is required to verify the details.

 Complex address systems over various formats and its verification have continued to be a big riddle for technology companies.
 Typically address verification is still done manually by matching the address mentioned in the identity document with the address filled in any kind of application form filled by the customer.

 Companies grapple with a wide variety of fraudulent activities where some users rig addresses to avail discounts or commit a fraud, and manual checks involving human resource can be a huge operational cost and error prone for the companies.
 This has been a major pain point for e-commerce companies which bank on the last-mile logistics and ultimately bleed revenues.
 That is why address verification must be given impetus during the very initial step of identity verification process.

-We have taken a novel approach to solve this issue by building a unique Address Net model to match the address in the identity documents with the address in an application form.
+We have taken a novel approach to solve this issue by building a unique Address Net Model to match the address in the identity documents with the address in an application form.
 We have used state of the art deep learning models to identify different components from the address strings automatically.

-Data pre-processing and the scoring Logic
+Data pre-processing and the scoring Logic in Address Verification Model

 Post component identification and data pre-processing, an overall address match score and a component wise match score is calculated for the two address strings.